SoCXin/doc/docs/platforms/espressif32_extra.rst

 External RAM (PSRAM)
 ~~~~~~~~~~~~~~~~~~~~

-You can enable external RAM using the next extra :ref:`projectconf_build_flags`
+You can enable external RAM using the next extra :ref:`riscv`
 in :ref:`mips` depending on a framework type.

 Framework :ref:`framework_arduino`: